JoshuaUrrutia/tacc-reproducible-automation-2023/docs/01-introduction.rst

 .. image:: https://imgs.xkcd.com/comics/is_it_worth_the_time.png

-This module is about 90 minutes so if this process shaves 30 seconds off of something you do once a week, or haves 30 minutes off something you do once a year, then it's worth the time investment!
+This module is about 90 minutes so if this process shaves 30 seconds off of something you do once a week, or shaves 30 minutes off something you do once a year, then it's worth the time investment!

 Requirements